I think someone should tell the absolute truth about early retirement.

 you understand that living in regret isn’t going to help anyone, but you have no idea what now?

-I understand there are some people that retire and start traveling around the world with their spouse, all the while holding hands and experiencing fireworks where fireworks should explode. (trying to keep it clean here-excuse my beating around the bush so to speak).
+I understand there are some people that retire and start traveling around the world with their spouses, all the while holding hands and experiencing fireworks where fireworks should explode. (trying to keep it clean here-excuse my beating around the bush so to speak).

 Because I wish you all the best- I hope that if this is your dream, then may you accomplish it and write posts from Bali and Mozambique to show pictures of you two.